desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 The history of DS updates should be kept and, together with the currently active configuration, be made accessible to the registrant (or their designated party) through the customer portal available for domain management.

-## Recommendations

-1. For certain DS updates (see analysis above) and for DS deactivation, both the domain's technical contact and the registrant SHOULD be notified.

-2. For error conditions, the domain's technical contact and the DNS operator serving the affected Child zone SHOULD be first notified.
-The registrant SHOULD NOT be notified unless the problem persists for a prolonged amount of time (e.g., three days).

-3. Notifications to humans SHOULD be done via email.
-Child DNS operators SHOULD be notified by making a report query as described above.
-The same condition should not be reported unnecessarily frequently to the same recipient.

-4. In the RRR model, if the registry performs DS automation, the registry SHOULD inform the registrar of any DS record changes via the EPP Change Poll Extension {{!RFC8590}} or a similar channel.

-5. The currently active DS configuration as well as the history of DS updates SHOULD be made accessible to the registrant (or their designated party) through the customer portal available for domain management.

-# Registration Locks {#locks}
+## Registration Locks {#analysis_locks}

-- How does DS automation interact with other registration state parameters, such as EPP locks?

-## Analysis

-Registries and registrars can set various types of locks for domain registrations, usually upon the registrant's request ({{?RFC5731, Section 2.3}}).
-Some locks clearly should have no impact on DS automation (such as clientDeleteProhibited / serverDeleteProhibited), while for other types of locks, in particular "update locks", the interaction with automated DS maintenance is not obvious.
+Registries and registrars can set various types of locks for domain registrations, usually upon the registrant's request.
+An overview of standardized locks is given in {{Section 2.3 of ?RFC5731}}.

-An overview of the various types of standardized locks and which impact on DS automation would appear plausible is given in Table 2.
 Some registries may offer additional types of locks whose meaning and set/unset mechanisms are defined according to a proprietary policy.

-The only lock types that may be recognized as having an impact on DS automation are the ones prohibiting "Update" operations (see first "Impact" column in the table).
+While some locks clearly should have no impact on DS automation (such as clientDeleteProhibited / serverDeleteProhibited), other types of locks, in particular "update locks", may be recognized as having an impact on DS automation.

+### Registry vs. Registrar Lock

 When a serverUpdateProhibited lock ("registry lock") is in place, there exists an expectation that this lock renders all otherwise updateable registration data immutable.
 It seems logical to extend this lock to DS updates as well.